Material Weakness Series Part 1: Ineffective Access Controls

 The avoidance of SoD security violations within your ERP application starts with an effective user-provisioning process that enables organizations to proactively analyze the role assignments to verify that no SoD violation exists before authorizing the access assignment.
 Unfortunately, most organizations use manual user provision processes that are tedious and error-prone.

 Pathlock automates your user-provisioning, de-provisioning, and access recertification process and enables real-time detection and prevention of SoD violations.
-The Pathlock Security Platform also continuously monitors user behavior and authorization usage.
+Pathlock also continuously monitors user behavior and authorization usage.
 This allows organizations to de-provision unused authorizations and flag sudden deviations in user activity, thereby reducing the overall risk and enhancing threat detection.

 Some of the other leading practices offered by Pathlock to prevent SoD violations include: